rx-angular/rx-angular/libs/template/README.md

 </hero-list-component>
 ```

-The `*rxLet` Directive will render it's template and manage `ChangeDetection` after it got an initial value.
+The `*rxLet` Directive will render its template and manage `ChangeDetection` after it got an initial value.
-So if the incoming `Observable` emits it's values lazy (e.g. data coming from `Http`), your template will be
+So if the incoming `Observable` emits it's value lazy (e.g. data coming from `Http`), your template will be
-rendered lazy aswell.
+rendered lazy as well.
 This can very positively impact the initial render performance of your application.

-In addition to that it provides us information of the observable context.
+In addition to that, it provides us information on the observable context.
 We can track:

 - next value